albertintech/apai/docs/amendments/fpsa/amendment-text.md

 #### (a) Judicial Initiation

-Enforcement actions under this Amendment may only be initiated through judicial proceedings.
-No executive department, administrative agency, or officer of the United States may initiate enforcement outside of judicial process.
+Enforcement authority under this Amendment is vested exclusively in courts of competent jurisdiction through adversarial judicial proceedings.
+No executive department, administrative agency, or officer of the United States may initiate enforcement outside of such proceedings.

 #### (b) Sunset Provisions